AravisProject/aravis/docs/reference/aravis/building.md

 meson configure -Dviewer=enabled
 ```

-Python bindings and camera simulator are not functional yet.

 ## Building on Windows

 [MSYS2](https://msys2.org) provides native [Aravis
 packages](https://packages.msys2.org/base/mingw-w64-aravis).
 The package
 includes the DLL, headers and utilities (including the viewer).

-To built Aravis by yourself, install MSYS2 and enter the mingw64 shell.
+To build Aravis by yourself, install MSYS2 and enter the mingw64 shell.
 Refer to
 the [mingw CI configuration
 file](https://github.com/AravisProject/aravis/blob/main/.github/workflows/aravis-mingw.yml)
 for list of dependencies (such as `mingw-w64-x86_64-libxml2` and so on) which